 The goal here is to align the business requirements with the technical requirements for the data system.
 What SLAs, SLOs, and SLIs would be required to run the system successfully?
 The output from this step should give you the insights necessary to set metrics for the five pillars of data observability we discussed earlier.

 Once you identify the key metrics, you can relate them to the datasets, data assets, and data dependencies that would help achieve such metrics.
 This way, you identify the most crucial data flows you want to monitor and manage.

-This goal here is to help you understand how your data flows end-to-end.
-From here, you can also use the key metrics to write data validation tests based on what sort of issues you can anticipate—your "known unknowns" and choose what to monitor.
+This goal is to help you understand how your data flows end-to-end.
+From here, you can also use the key metrics to write data validation tests based on the issues you anticipate—your "known unknowns"—and choose what to monitor.